sim9915/Shopping/README.md

-# Shopping
+# Ganesh ji
-This is a shopping app
+This is a Ganesh chaturthi app

 Like this video:)